bolrog/d2dx/README.md

 - FXAA implementation by Timothy Lottes.
 (This software contains source code provided by NVIDIA Corporation.)

 ## Release history

+### 0.99.414
+  - The mouse cursor is now confined to the game window by default.
+Disable with -dxnoclipcursor.
+  - Finish AA implementation, giving improved quality.
+  - Reverted behavior: the mouse cursor will now "jump" when opening inventory like in the unmodded game.
+This avoids the character suddenly changing movement direction if holding LMB while opening the inventory.
+  - Fix issue where D2DX was not able to turn off XP (etc) compatibility mode.
+  - Fix issue where D2DX used the DX 10.1 feature level by default even on better GPUs.
+  - Fix misc bugs.

 ### 0.99.413
   - Turn off XP compatibility mode for the game executables.
 It is not necessary with D2DX and causes issues like graphics corruption.